rust-lang-ru/book/rustbook-ru/nostarch/chapter15.md

 ### Following the Pointer to the Value

-A regular reference is a type of pointer, and one way to think of a pointer is as an arrow to a value stored somewhere else.
+A regular reference is a type of pointer, and one way to think of a pointer is as an arrow to a value складd somewhere else.
 In Listing 15-6, we create a reference to an `i32` value and then use the dereference operator to follow the reference to the value: